Neurodivergence + Slack Accessibility

 Project Overview

-In this project, I conducted research to understand current productivity and comfort barriers for neurodivergent users to inform design decisions that improve Slack's accessibility.
-Along with my team, I worked with an accessibility industry expert to understand current issues in Slack for people with symptoms of ADHD and Autism.
-The goal of this project was to redesign Slack's interface to support the experience and productivity of individuals both with and without symptoms of neurodiversity.
+I conducted research to understand current productivity and comfort barriers for neurodivergent users to inform design decisions that improve Slack's accessibility.
+Working with an industry accessibility expert, my team redesigned Slack's interface to support individuals with ADHD and Autism symptoms.

 This is a semester-long project for PSYC 6023: Research Methods for HCI as part of Georgia Tech's MSHCI program.